 - Use the name right away in conversation.
 This one got me in a lot of trouble when a client said, "You've been calling me Doris for the last two visits; I'm Magdalene, and people call me Maggie."
 She was such a Doris.
 "I'm so sorry.
 Why didn't you say something?"
 "I really liked Doris."

 - Name association: Holly would be a Christmas wreath; Barry, wait for it, the red things on the Holly.
 Autumn is also about leaves, not to be confused with Holly, the Christmas memory, or Barry, the red stuff on Holly.
 My friend drove her point with an example: "If Mr. Bender has curly hair, imagine a tall, curly tree bending over."
 "No, that won't work for me," I replied.

-4. Memory knot: Be so careful with this one, make sure it is a positive (never bad) “knot” you remember—maybe, Sandy (like the beach) never Dusty (like my furniture) and so on.
-A CEO of a major beauty company tied a memory knot of my last name with Latin America.
-He would forget which country, and at times I was, Mr. Venezuela, Mr. Chiles and once Mr. Colombia.
+- Memory knot: Be careful with this one; make sure it is a positive knot — Sandy would be the beach, but not Dusty, like my furniture, and so on.
+A client must have tied my last name to a Latin country, and at times I was Mr. Venezuela, Mr. Chile, and often Mr. Mexico.

-5. Sing it or Say it to Music.
-I won’t even go there.
+- Sing it or say it to music.
+I won't even go there.